dekoza/mtgpl/docs/_sources/LRW.rst.txt

    Flying

-   When Faerie Harbinger enters the battlefield, you may search your library for a Faerie card, reveal it, then shuffle your library and put that card on top of it.
+   When Faerie Harbinger enters the battlefield, you may search your library for a Faerie card, reveal it, then shuffle and put that card on top.

 :mtgtip:`Faerie Trickery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/e/defb9f0b-195e-4aeb-92c1-8f827ad6724b.jpg?1562371108|https://scryfall.com/card/lrw/62/faerie-trickery?utm_source=api>`